Luisbaduy97/Digital_Signal_Processing/README.md

 </p>

 I also include within the two projects the analyzes in time and frequency by both the Fourier transform for the ECG signal and the Wavelet transform for the EMG signal.

+This projecto was made with :heart: by <a href = 'https://www.linkedin.com/in/luis-navarrete-baduy-53bb30176/'>Luis Navarrete</a>.